La Mama History

 Betty Burstall described La Mama as, “essentially a playwright’s theatre, a place where new ideas, new ways of expression can be tried out, a place where you can hear what people are thinking and feeling.”

-Current Artistic Director Liz Jones took over from Betty in the 1970’s, and has been there ever since.
-She has expanded the idea of what La Mama is, and what it can be, and has advanced La Mama’s rise as the home of alternative and experimental, culturally inclusive and diverse, fearlessly independent theatre making.
+Liz Jones took over from Betty in the 1970’s.
+She expanded the idea of what La Mama is, and what it can be, and has advanced La Mama’s rise as the home of alternative and experimental, culturally inclusive and diverse, fearlessly independent theatre making.

 La Mama’s list of Alumni includes such greats as David Williamson, Cate Blanchett, Jack Hibberd, John Romeril, Graeme Blundell, Judith Lucy, Julia Zemiro, and Uncle Jack Charles, but just as importantly it has provided a creative home and low-financial/high-artistic risk-taking environment for many thousands of lesser-known names who have become the backbone of the Australian theatre, film, television and comedy scenes across more than five decades.